 |Scientific Name||Chelonia mydas|

 The green turtle (Chelonia mydas,) is the second largest overall species of all sea turtles.
 As a cosmopolitan species, these marine turtles are found in shallow tropical and subtropical waters near the Earth’s equator.
 They are migratory and will travel great lengths in order to return to the beach upon which they hatched and lay the next generation of eggs.
-The green sea turtle is listed as an “Endangered” species by the IUCN Red List of Threatened Species.
+The green sea turtle is listed as an “Endangered” species on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.